sr99622/wabash/README.md

 Re-building the project will send python source code changes to the program as installed in the virtual environment.
 Any changes made in the C++ domain require re-building the project to be observed.
 It is not necessary to use powershell after the initial configuration, a standard command prompt works fine.

 The build script creates the built distribution file in the dist/ directory.
-This file can install the program as a python module using by invoking the pip command directly using the filename as the pip argument.
+This file can install the program as a python module by invoking the pip command directly on the filename.
 Because the built distribution contains everything necessary for runtime execution, no further configuration is required.

 ### License